-Want More Protein From Your Smoothie?
+Get More Protein From Your Smoothie

-Simply add protein powder or nut butter!
+Add protein powder or nut butter!
 Since fruits don’t have much protein, I encourage you to add a scoop of vegan protein powder or a serving of natural nut butter to the mix.

 Adding 2 tablespoons of almond butter will give you an added 8 grams of protein.
 Protein powders will vary, but most will give you quite a bit more than a serving of nut butter.